raspberrypilearning/puzzle-room/en/step_3.md

 If the character is close, and the button is pressed, then the `button pressed`{:class="block3variables"} variable can be increased.
 If the character is not close, the puzzle should reset.

+--- task ---

+Add code to change the value of the variable `button pressed`{:class="block3variables"}.

 ![button sprite](images/button-sprite.png)
 ```blocks3
 when this sprite clicked